Ready to Move-In?

 Packages + Mailing Address

 Please do not mail your belongings to campus.
 We do not have sufficient space at our Montgomery Service Desk to store large packages for students over the summer.
 If you wish to mail your belongings, there is a UPS store on campus.
-Your mailing address, along with your room number, will be sent to you the week of August 20th.
+Your mailing address, along with your room number, will be sent to you mid-December.
 Please include your room number on all mail and packages.
 Learn more about our Montgomery Service Desk.

 What to Bring